harryheros/HarryWrt/README.md

 To enable it:

-LuCI → System → System → Language and Style → Theme → Argon
+LuCI -> System -> System -> Language and Style -> Theme -> Argon

 ---

-## Optional: Install Passwall2
+## Optional: Install Additional LuCI Applications

-HarryWrt Clean Edition does not include Passwall2 by default.
+HarryWrt Clean Edition does not include extra LuCI applications by default.

-Users can install Passwall2 manually from the upstream project releases.
+Users may install additional LuCI packages manually by uploading .ipk files through the Web UI or installing via SSH.

-Upstream project:
+Upstream packages and projects:

 https://github.com/Openwrt-Passwall/openwrt-passwall2